ohio0987654321/WCI/README.md

 # Hide Calculator from the Dock and make it unfocusable
 ./build/injector --stealth --unfocusable /Applications/Calculator.app

-# Enable advanced protection but allow normal interaction (best of both worlds)
+# Use the core profile explicitly
-./build/injector --direct-control --enable-interaction /Applications/Safari.app
+./build/injector --core /Applications/Safari.app

-# Toggle interaction off for an already-running application
+# Use enhanced protection with direct-control
-./build/injector --disable-interaction /Applications/Terminal.app
+./build/injector --direct-control /Applications/Terminal.app
 ```

 ## Profiles

-### Invisible Profile

-Makes application windows invisible to screen recording and screenshots by:
-- Setting the window's sharing type to `NSWindowSharingNone`
-- Configuring the window's collection behavior to exclude from window lists and screenshots
-- Making the window non-opaque and setting transparent background
-- Removing window shadows
-- Making the titlebar transparent for better stealth

-### Stealth Profile

-Hides the application from the Dock, status bar, and App Switcher by:
-- Modifying the application's activation policy to `NSApplicationActivationPolicyAccessory`
-- Setting presentation options to hide the Dock and menu bar
-- Preventing application activation through typical OS X means
-- Configuring windows to be excluded from window menus and lists
-- Setting special collection behavior to keep windows out of standard window management
-- Allowing windows to be hidden and making titlebar transparent
-- Setting window level below normal to prevent accidental focus

-### Unfocusable Profile

-Prevents windows from receiving keyboard focus by:
-- Setting `canBecomeKey` and `canBecomeMain` properties to `NO`
-- Configuring collection behavior to prevent window from being included in focus cycles
-- Excluding windows from window menus and keyboard-based window selection
-- Preventing interaction with window backgrounds
-- Visually styling windows to appear unfocused with transparent titlebar
-- Setting application activity state to prevent focus

-### Click-Through Profile

-Makes windows click-through, allowing mouse events to pass through to underlying windows by:
-- Setting `ignoresMouseEvents` to `YES`
-- Making the window visually indicate its click-through status with transparency
-- Setting collection behavior to mark the window as transient and stationary
-- Removing window shadows to better indicate non-interactive nature
-- Ensuring the window stays visible but unfocusable with a transparent titlebar
-- Allowing repositioning via window background if needed

-### Direct Control Profile

-Provides enhanced window and application control using direct Objective-C messaging:
-- Implements stronger screen recording protection via multiple techniques
-- Creates dynamic window subclasses at runtime for improved behavior control
-- Uses notification observers to detect and protect new windows automatically
-- Periodically reapplies settings to ensure consistent behavior
-- Supports dynamic toggling of window interaction modes

-### Window Interaction Control

-Controls whether protected windows can receive keyboard focus:
-- `--enable-interaction`: Allow windows to receive keyboard focus while maintaining protection (default)
-- `--disable-interaction`: Prevent windows from receiving keyboard focus

-This feature is especially useful when using the direct-control profile, allowing you to:
-1. Work with sensitive content normally (typing, keyboard shortcuts, etc.)
-2. Maintain full protection against screen recording
-3. Toggle interaction on/off as needed without restarting the application
+### Core Profile

+Implements the essential functionality needed for privacy and discretion:
+- Screen recording protection by setting the window's sharing type to `NSWindowSharingNone`
+- Dock icon hiding by using accessory activation policy
+- Status bar hiding when the application has focus

+This profile focuses only on the necessary features without any additional visual effects or behavioral modifications.

+### Other Available Profiles

+For advanced use cases, additional profiles are available:

+#### Invisible Profile
+- Makes windows invisible to screen recording with `NSWindowSharingNone`

+#### Stealth Profile
+- Hides application from Dock with `NSApplicationActivationPolicyAccessory`
+- Hides menu bar with presentation options

+#### Unfocusable Profile
+- Prevents windows from receiving keyboard focus
+- Useful when you don't need to interact with the application

+#### Click-Through Profile
+- Makes windows click-through by setting `ignoresMouseEvents` to `YES`

+#### Direct Control Profile
+- Advanced window control using direct Objective-C messaging
+- Provides stronger screen recording protection for complex applications

 ### System-Level Limitations